dstolts/AzureControlPlane/README.md

 Azure Control Plane In-A-Box   ETA May 1st 2019

 ## Problem Statement
 There are a massive number of companies that are required to implement infrastructure in a secure way adopting Azure.
 Azure as a platform is very secure but the security of any system is only as strong as the weakest link.
 It is a huge challenge for companies to understand what they need to do to deploy resources securely into Azure while meeting regulatory compliance and preventing mistakes or bad actors from compromising parts of the system.
 The time it takes to do this is often measured in months even with full teams working on the solution.
 We (all Microsoft customers) need an easy onramp to put workloads into Azure and make sure guard rails and remediations are implemented to make sure they stay secure and compliant.

+Our current plan is to leverage Azure Policy Samples https://github.com/Azure/azure-policy and create additional policies needed by many companies as a "best practice" or many needed by compliance regulations.
+Later (Phase II) we will add Blueprint and perhaps Custodian to the mix.

 ## Project Goals
-Auto-deployment of Control Plane Security Policies MVP/Proof of Concept – 5 Workloads to start
+Auto-deployment of Control Plane Security Policies MVP/Proof of Concept – 5 Workloads to start.
+First workload (currently in planning) is Windows Virtual Desktop running on Azure.
+This workload will include all additional service needed to run this workload (storage, networking, etc) so when the workload is deployed, all dependent components are also deployed in a compliant way.

 Auto-deployment of infrastructure for testing to confirm proper configuration of security policies